 Site Address:

 nspection carried out for: (Organisation)

 nspection carried out by:

-Position):
+(Position):

-Date of Inspection Description of Equipment and Means of Identification Result of Inspection Next Inspection Due Signed
+Date of Description of Equipment Result of Inspection Next Signed Inspection and Means of Identification Inspection Due

 PUWER (Mobile Work Equipment)

 Any work equipment which is intended to travel between different locations for the purpose of carrying out work whilst it is travelling or carrying out work when at its new location is classed as mobile work equipment.
 Examples include dumpers, forklift trucks, mobile cranes, Land Rovers, ride-on rollers, remote-controlled rollers, concrete wagons, etc.